rdperry031/rdperry031/README.md

 ### Hi there 👋

+I am a full stack developer who is experinced with HTML, CSS, JavaScript, React, and Node

+📫 How to reach me: <a href='https://www.linkedin.com/in/richard-d-perry/'>Linkedin</a>

 <!--
 **rdperry031/rdperry031** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.